BradleyCodeU/bradleycodeu.github.io/_apcsp/py/sololrnPythonBasicConcepts.md

 title: SoloLrn Python Basics
 ---

-Go to [sololearn.com/play/python](https://www.sololearn.com/play/python) and complete Module 1 "Basic Concepts" (all 34 questions)
+Go to [sololearn.com/play/python](https://www.sololearn.com/play/python) and complete Module 1 "Basic Concepts" (complete all 34 questions)

 When finished, take a screenshot showing your completed "Basic Concepts" module.
 Turn in your screenshot in Canvas.